 Sites.temple.edu has been created for use by Temple University students, faculty, and staff.
 Its purpose is to encourage the sharing of ideas and collaboration with one another and for official student organizations to communicate with members of the Temple University community.
 Individuals not affiliated with Temple University may view some content, but may not post content or comments.
 Certain content is restricted to Temple University use only, and may not be distributed without permission of the original author, and/or Temple University.

-The user who creates a Web site or blog on central.temple.edu is considered the “owner” of all the content and comments associated with that site or blog.
+The user who creates a Web site or blog on sites.temple.edu is considered the “owner” of all the content and comments associated with that site or blog.

 This is an Open Source Initiative